Buffett's Apple Buy A No-Brainer

 Investment Thesis

-Over its last 4 fiscal years, Apple Inc. (NASDAQ:AAPL) has generated $175.6B in net income at an average of $43.9B per year.
+Over its last four fiscal years, Apple Inc. (NASDAQ:AAPL) has generated $175.6B in net income at an average of $43.9B per year.
 It has applied $133.0B (75.7%) of that net income to repurchasing its own shares.
 Apple's enormous free cash flow (FCF), coupled with a low P/E ratio, enables it to maximise the benefit of share repurchases for continuing shareholders.
 In addition, its FCF is able to fund a solid and growing dividend on top of the share repurchases.

 Furthermore, its ongoing generation of profits and FCF is supported by one of the world's leading brand names.
 This company has everything a superb capital allocator like Warren Buffett could possibly look for.
 It has a strong brand, it pays a dividend into Berkshire Hathaway's (NYSE:BRK.A) (NYSE:BRK.B) coffers, and it supports its EPS and share price growth with large and affordable share repurchases.
 It is, in its own right, a superb capital allocator.